The Legend of the Chitauri [Fiction Paranormal Story]

 You lost your memory, John, when the Chitauri looked at you with its third eye.

 Don’t worry, though; your memory will return shortly.
-We must go back toward the cave entrance and look for Martina.
+We must return to the cave entrance and look for Martina.

 Okay, let’s go and look for her, Amarri.

-It was very dark now; the Moon was only half-lit, and John and Amarri would not use flashlights or light a torch for fear of being noticed.
+It was very dark now, and the Moon was only half-lit.
+John and Amarri would not use flashlights or light a torch for fear of being noticed.

 It was a crisp fall evening, and all that John and Amarri had to keep them warm were the clothes on their back.
 Both had lost all their gear during the struggle with the Chitauri creature.

-The Lamonte Mountains are split in half; one is public, and the other is part of a National Wildlife Park closed to visitors after dusk.
+The Lamonte Mountains are split in half: one is public, and the other is part of a National Wildlife Park that is closed to visitors after dusk.

 The entire Mountain was supposed to become a National Park, but after many decades of litigation with Native American Tribes, the courts split the Lamonte Mountains in half.